|Add to your personal catalog|

 ESS-325 Conservation Biology (Fall; Yearly; 3.00 Credits; S,N) Conservation Biology encompasses biology, politics, ethics, economics and anthropology.
 The major course objective is the exploration of conservation complexities--important for successful conservation efforts.
 Other objectives are to gain an understanding of extinction, community conservation, population genetics and demography.
 This course has a required weekend field trip with a fee added for the trip.
 Prerequisites: ESS100 or BI105.

 ESS-328 Limnology (Fall; Yearly; 3.00 Credits; N) An ecology/environmental science course covering inland aquatic environments (lakes and streams).
 A balanced study of both physical-chemical and biological aspects, it is an appropriate upper level addition to a variety of POE's in natural sciences.
-Take BI105 and ESS100 and BI121 or permission of the instructor.
+Take BI105 and BI106 and ESS100 and ESS 110 or permission or permission of the instructor.

 ESS-330 Geographical Information Systems (Fall & Spring; Yearly; 4.00 Credits) This course is an introduction to a Geographical Information System (GIS), and the course objective is that students gain a basic, partial understanding of GIS concepts, technical issues, and applications using Arc View GIS.
 It encourages thinking in spatial context.
 A diverse array of hands-on computer applications and projects are used to understand how geographical data can be analyzed spatially.
 Students explore analysis techniques in a problem basis learning approach using small team projects.
 Note: A special course fee is assessed.
 Prerequisite: ESS100.